JazzMaster/LazGFX/README.md

 Clearscreen/ClearDevice:  Working<br>
 SetBGcolor(multiple declarations):  Working<br>
 SetFGColor(multiple declarations):  Working <br>

-3D Completion Status:
+Tris: somewhat implemented<br>
+Circle(Bresnans): Should work, untested<br>
+Ellipses, Polys,Fills: Unimplemented<br>
+Line: MISSING! (fpc team..)

+3D OpenGL Status(very basic):

 InitGraph:  Working <br>
 CloseGraph:  Working <br>
 Core GL ops:  Working, Linking OK from C <br>
-GL DirectRendering (Drawing on the fly ops):  Working <br>
+GL "DirectRendering" (Drawing on the fly ops):  Working <br>

-GL Shaders(GLSL and 3D spirtes):  MOSTLY BROKEN(code works, renders with some issues), requires wonky C-like shader code(vertex/fragment) <br>
+Textures(and QUADS): UNTESTED, doesnt need "shaders" with "basic objects".<br>
+Games create objects(possibly thru shaders), then add Textures to them, like "slapping wallpaper on everything".<br>
+(You can texturize both 2d and 3d objects.)

 ---

+Castle Engine may provide these:

+GL Shaders(GLSL): MOSTLY BROKEN, possible to use<br>

+RENDERING ISSUES, INEFFICENT on larger scale

+		requires wonky C-like shader code(vertex/fragment) and "programs" to be compiled

+3D spirtes(OGRE/AssImp):  UNIMPLEMENTED
+SceneGraph(WorldGen,SpeedTree,etc): UNIMPLEMENTED
+Collision(Bullet) Physics: UNIMPLEMENTED
+Compressed and Advanced Texture Loading: UNIMPLEMENTED

+---

+### Depends HELL!

+These units have many many depends.<br>
+I have tried to source as many as possible for you, without requiring you to rebuild each and every one.

+**There is no way to avoid this unless you want to reprogram everything**
+for 50+ years and have a team of programmers to do it.

+JPEG support alone- in Pascal is an ancient mess, most will not know decades later how to implement it.

+You have to co-ordinate!

+OpenGL would not be possible to use in Lazarus if not for FContext and DelphiGL teams (YW for the double threat).

+Yes, Id rather static build but with a library that isnt possible these days.

+Anyone scared of this, wanting self-libraries only...run into the worgen woods now.<br>
+I cannot- and WILL NOT- help you.
+You can help me by coding for DX, X11, or Quartz2D, QuickDraw.

+#### Just Draw

+I operate on the "just draw" concept.

+You shouldnt have to worry about the sublayered APIs.<br>
+You want to draw, so lets make it easier!

 I am not replacing every SDL function here- but I am rewriting "the Borland equivalent".<br>
-(SEE the C version of SDLBGI if want to know more.)
+You can use any "drawing method you like", once the context is operational.<br>
+Same with OpenGL.

-ONLY accelerated APIs will be used. <br>
+ONLY accelerated underlying APIs will be used. <br>

         X11(post XFree fork)
-        QDraw/QDraw GX(GameSprockets API and documentation cant be found) DirectDraw/D2D
+        QDraw/QDraw GX/GameSprockets
+        DirectDraw/D2D

-        8088-> Pentium1 can use accellerated Assembler (int 10 calls) thru "Watcom" linker
+        8088-> Pentium1 (DOS) can use "accellerated Assembler (int 10 calls)" thru "Watcom" linker

 The latter is a "port thru Linux/Windows x64" hack -there is no native fpc compiler -yet- on this platform.<br>
 (It assumes FreeDOS, not M$ft DOS.)

-**WE WANT THIS FAST**
+**OPENGL is reserved for 3D and 2D/3D combinations ONLY.**

 Theres one possible glitch:

-		2d ops may be using "forced software surfaces" if not using fullscreen rendering/drawing
+		2d ops may be using "forced software surfaces"

-This is a Hardware limitation, not so much SDL.
+			-if not using fullscreen rendering/drawing
+			-if using SDL1 vs SDL2 on newer hardware

 Of course, hardware rendering is faster(if you can use it).<br>
-It also imposes its own sets of challenges.
+DO NOT PRESUME that Accelerated drawing ops REQUIRE openGL.
+They DONT.

 #### Portables??